Garbage, Recycling, Composting

 The City of Brockville is proud to partner with Recycle Coach to provide you with access to information about your waste on your smartphone.

-Check out the discovery zone for educational recycling activities which come in free downloadable packets for kids, ages 3 to 12.
+Check out the discovery zone for educational recycling activities which come in free downloadable packets for kids, ages 3-12.
 Try the Recycle Right game and test your knowledge of what’s accepted in our recycling program.
 Find out if you’re really recycling right.

 Click here to download for iPhone.